 ATX – An Old Standard

 If you have already had a standard desktop PC or tower, then you have probably got an ATX motherboard.
 For a while, the trend has been towards small cases, and that’s where Micro-ATX and Mini ITX sizes come in.
-These types of motherboards are designed for smaller enclosures, and to adapt to low power consumption parts, for those who want something where size and quiet operation, with low heat dissipation, is a priority.
+These motherboards are designed for smaller enclosures and adapt to low power consumption parts for those who want something where size and quiet operation, with low heat dissipation, are a priority.

-If you’re buying a ready-made computer, then your primary consideration will be making sure that there is space under your desk or beside your monitor for the computer.
-You don’t need to care too much about anything else unless you want to future-proof your machine by making sure that it will be able to take full-sized graphics cards, extra memory or additional hard drives or SSDs.
+If you’re buying a ready-made computer, your primary consideration will be to make sure that there is space under your desk or beside your monitor for the computer.
+You don’t need to care too much about anything else unless you want to future-proof your machine by making sure that it will be able to take full-sized graphics cards, extra memory, or additional hard drives or SSDs.

-If you are building a machine, then you will need to make sure that the case that you purchase can accept the motherboard that you plan to put into it and that the motherboard has sufficient PCI-E ports, SATA ports, and anything else that you might require.
+If you are building a machine, you will need to make sure that the case you purchase can accept the motherboard you plan to put into it and that the motherboard has sufficient PCI-E ports, SATA ports, and anything else that you might require.
 Going down from ATX to a smaller format means that you will likely have to give up some functionality.
 EATX, on the other hand, tends to have more features.

 - 2 to 3 PCI-E x16 ports